U.S. Air Force ABU (Airman Battle Uniform)

 result would be the equivalent of a band-aid on a broken leg.

 All Terrain Tiger™ is down range ready and is very affordable.
-If
+The

-adopted, the modest royalty is far less than what the U.S. Army was
+modest royalty is far less than what the U.S. Army was charged for their

 Not everyone in the U.S. Air Force knows about All Terrain Tiger™